Research InsightLead Scoring

 Score

-Apply patterns learned from past wins and losses to predict who's most likely to convert
+Use patterns from past wins and losses to forecast who's most likely to convert

 3